-- Ensuring and promoting their children's health and wellbeing. - Encourage and promote safe and responsible use of mobile and online technology - Communicate any concerns to a relevant adult in the first instance; for example, teacher, sports coach. - Working in partnership with the setting in the first instance. - Attending any training offered by the setting in relation to awareness raising around bullying policies and approaches including building resilience and online safety. - Encouraging participation in out of school activities, particularly in primary as this can help with the transition to secondary. - Encouraging young people to try new hobbies/sports and find something they enjoy
+- Ensuring and promoting their children's health and wellbeing. - Encourage and promote safe and responsible use of mobile and online technology. - Communicate any concerns to a relevant adult in the first instance; for example, teacher, sports coach. - Working in partnership with the school in the first instance. - Attending any training offered by the school in relation to awareness raising around bullying policies and approaches, including building resilience and online safety. - Encouraging participation in out of school activities.

+Encouraging young people to try new hobbies/sports and find something they enjoy.

-More detailed guidance on roles and responsibilities taken from 'Respect for All: The National Approach to Anti-Bullying for Scotland's Children and Young People', 2017 is included in appendix 4
+More detailed guidance on roles and responsibilities taken from 'Respect for All: The National Approach to Anti-Bullying for Scotland's Children and Young People', 2017 is included in Appendix 4.